mavisluan/unsplash/README.md

 # Unsplash Project

-This is a simple Unsplash project.
+This is a simple Unsplash project, built with ReactJS.

-# App Functions
+# App Functionalty
 The project has two pages, HomePage and SearchPage.

 1. Homepage